gs671076/DSA-with-C/README.md

 - 👋 Hi, I’m Gaurav soni
-- 👀 I’m interested in Software Engineering
+- Coding is easy.
-- 🌱 I’m currently learning java , html
+- it is fun just enjoy it.

 <!---
 gs671076/gs671076 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.